JNeiger/pathFinding/README.md

 Messing around with 2D pathfinding.

-I plan to implement A* /eventually/.
+Looks like I ended up finishing this.

-Right now its just a simple framework for later.
+Looking to update it now for possible MUC usage.

 Started Mid 2013